nextapps-de/flexsearch/README.md

 <a name="pagination"></a>
 #### Pagination

 FlexSearch is providing a cursor-based pagination which has the ability to inject into the most-inner process.
-This enables a lot of possible performance improvements.
+This enables the possibility of many performance improvements.

 > The cursor implementation may be changed often.
 Just take the cursor as it is and do not expect any specific value or format.